 Being new to campus can be challenging, but we’re here to help our students feel at home.
 FPF Advisors mentor and coach students through their first semester at Berkeley and beyond.

 Undocu-Ally and Trained in Gender Inclusion

+Tara manages instructors, staff and policy.
 As a first-gen college graduate and former L&S College Adviser, Tara is passionate about teaching students to ask the right questions and find resources.
-She is always mindful of the challenge that transitions can be, and her goal is to assist students with their own transition to Berkeley by offering them options and showing them how to successfully engage in their studies.
-Two fun facts about Tara are that she loves Star Trek and is a trained genealogist!
+She is always mindful of the challenge that transitions can be, and her goal is to assist students with their own involvement in UCB by offering them options and showing them how to successfully engage in their studies.
+Two fun facts about Tara are that she loves Star Trek TOS and is a trained genealogist!

 B.A.
 Music, Sarah Lawrence College

 Francesca provides support to the FPF faculty and advisors so that they have the resources they need to support FPF students.
 Before joining FPF, she has worked a variety of jobs including: chorus manager, concert producer, equity and diversity analyst, candy vendor, and ethnomusicologist.
 When she's not in the office, she's either refilling her coffee mug, playing music, streaming shows, or working towards a new powerlifting personal record.